dengjonathan/FSND_P2_swiss_style/README.md

 This package will create and maintain a PostgreSQL database to track a Swiss-Style tournament.
 For more info on Swiss-Style tournaments look here: https://www.wikipedia.org/en/Swiss-system_tournament

 To use, ensure that you have python 2.7 and psql install on your local machine.
+Additionally this package requires the below python packages: bleach psycopg2

 1. From CLI, cd to the directory where you downloaded the package and type the following command to initize the PostgreSQL database entitled tournament.
 The database will have 2 tables (players, matches)